waltergerych/waltergerych.github.io/_pages/about.md

 ## Recent News

 - **Nov 24:** I will be presenting my work on debiasing foundation models at *Google's Theory and Practice of Foundation Model Workshop.*
-- **Oct 24:** Invited to be the Senior Area Chair for the Models and Methods track at CHIl 24.
+- **Oct 24:** Invited to be the Senior Area Chair for the Models and Methods track at CHIL 24.
 - **Oct 24:** First author [paper on debiasing vision language models](https://web3.arxiv.org/pdf/2411.04420) accepted @ NeurIPS 2024.
 - **Sep 24:** Leading a [SERC Group](https://computing.mit.edu/cross-cutting/social-and-ethical-responsibilities-of-computing/serc-scholars-program/) on Bias in Clinical LLMs @MIT.
 - **Aug 24:** Coauthored [paper on categorical knowledge editing](https://aclanthology.org/2024.findings-acl.906/) published @ ACL 24.